Gal On: Industry and agriculture

 A factory was established in the first days of the kibbutz, which was, at the time, the first factory in the country that produced steel tools using modern methods.
 After many years, the factory was shut down and a box factory was established in its place, but it too eventually closed.
 Years later, the kibbutz bought a fan factory that was for sale in Ramla.
 This factory played an important role in the kibbutz economy for many years, until the fan market was inundated by cheap Chinese fans.
 The factory was converted to electrical motor production, but it too succumbed to the Chinese market and closed down.
 Today, the kibbutz survives mainly on income from agriculture and the salaries of kibbutz members working outside the kibbutz.
-Primary crops include wheat, watermelons, and sunflowers.
+Primary crops include wheat, watermelons, avocado and jojoba oil.
 The kibbutz also raises cows and chickens.
-In addition, the kibbutz's guest house is a significant source of income.